 Everything is consolidated into one easy load by the door for the following morning’s travel.

-And at ~$25-$30 used from your friendly military surplus seller such as found on EBay, they are quite the bargain too.
+And at less than $25 used from your friendly military surplus seller such as found on eBay, they are quite the bargain too.

 Another durable, versatile and inexpensive item that can make the pre- and post-trail time a lot easier.